devAlphaSystem/Alpha-System-Skopos-SDK/README.md

 Skopos uses a hybrid tracking model with a clear purpose for each component:

 1.  **Client-Side Tracking (For All User Activity)**: The lightweight `skopos.js` script is the definitive tool for capturing rich, contextual user activity.
-It runs in the browser, captures screen size, UTMs, referrers, and more, sending this data to a dedicated API endpoint on your server. **All page views and user interactions should be tracked this way.**
+It runs in the browser, captures screen size, referrers, and more, sending this data to a dedicated API endpoint on your server. **All page views and user interactions should be tracked this way.**

 2.  **Server-Side Tracking (For Backend-Only Events)**: This SDK is responsible for securely processing data from the client script via your API endpoint.
 It also provides a method to track events that happen exclusively on your backend, such as API calls, webhooks, or scheduled tasks.